TReB: A Comprehensive Benchmark for Evaluating Table Reasoning Capabilities of Large Language Models: Limitations and Future Work

 \subsection{Limitations}

-A rigorous design process has been employed to develop this benchmark, aiming to comprehensively and objectively evaluate diverse table reasoning capabilities.
-Nevertheless, as with all benchmarking frameworks, inherent limitations persist, which are critically analyzed in the following sections.

 One limitation of our framework is its reliance on LLM-as-a-judge, which may inadvertently introduce biases.
-These biases stem from the inherent tendencies of LLMs to favor certain reasoning styles or answer formats over others, potentially impacting the fairness and generalizability of the evaluations.
+These biases stem from the inherent tendencies of LLMs to favor certain reasoning styles or answer formats over others.
 We have taken multiple steps to mitigate these biases by carefully designing and refining system prompts to ensure neutrality and consistency in scoring.
-However, despite these efforts, some residual biases may remain.
 Despite this, extensive experimental analyses show that in the vast majority of cases, LLM-as-a-judge achieves more objective results compared to other evaluation methods.
-At present, LLM-as-a-judge remains the most comprehensive and relatively fair approach for evaluating LLMs across a variety of table reasoning tasks.

-Furthermore, our current evaluations are confined to textual and tabular data, excluding other modalities such as image-based table representations or multimodal inputs.
-This limitation restricts the framework's applicability to real-world scenarios where data often exists in a variety of formats, such as scanned documents, charts, or hybrid representations.
-Expanding the framework to accommodate these modalities would enhance its versatility and enable a more comprehensive assessment of model capabilities across diverse table reasoning tasks.
+Furthermore, since a considerable portion of our dataset is collected from public web sources, we cannot verify whether the evaluated LLMs have been trained on these exact or highly similar data points, which may lead to unintentional data leakage and overestimated performance.